Poorly Endowed: The Small Business Owner’s Value Dysfunction

 It was a new food product – an ice cream treat.
 Carefully created, developed, tested, launched, distributed and sold.
 Dave and his wife worked hard.
 Cooked at night, had other jobs during the day, did samplings in stores every weekend, and gained coveted freezer space at stores around the region.
 Which is to say, they got further than most.

 But at the end of the day, it wasn’t enough.
 Dave and his wife are done, although they continue to go through the motions.
 Results didn’t keep up with their diminishing energy and resources – and at this point both are exhausted.
 In 30 days, they lose their kitchen space, their ability to create product, and all their store freezer space.

 And that’s why Dave’s question is perplexing.

 Dave has a potential buyer.

 Dave plans to sell the equipment he owns online, but this buyer offered to pay $5,000 for the "fuzzy" parts of the business including the brand, packaging, product rights (and by extension the current shelf space).
 The buyer hopes the purchase, and the relationships it brings, will jump start distribution on some other product lines he owns.

 But Dave isn’t sure.
 He’s hesitant.
 He thinks the offer is dramatically undervalued.

 Before they rolled out the product, Dave and his wife invested a lot of time and money on creative.
-What should we call the business?
-What should the logo be?
-How do we want the brand to appeal to customers?
-Good questions they knew they were unqualified to answer.
 They hired consultants.
 They came up with a brand that is professional and attractive.
 More importantly, it is a brand that Dave and his wife love.

 So, Dave is reluctant to sell something: